 After they're old enough to go all night without eating (around five to six months, according to Baby Cener,) it's fine to think about sleep training your twins.
 The premise for sleep training twins is the same as it would be for a single child: letting your baby "self-sooth" for short amounts of time, ultimately training them to sleep soundly on their own through the night.
 According to Baby Center, the cry it out method isn't simply leaving your baby alone to "cry it out" without comfort for as long as it takes.
 This isn't recommended or effective.
 The Baby Sleep Site defines it simply as "a sleep training method to help break sleep associations" and "setting limits on what you will and won't allow your baby to do at nap time (or) nighttime."

 The various cry it out methods suggest following a bedtime routine and then lying your child down, letting them fuss or cry for set amounts of time (generally a few minutes) before going in to comfort them.
 According to the aforementioned Baby Center article, this slowly but surely teaches your child that they can fall asleep without being held or nursed.

-Although it may be a bit more complicated (and what isn't more complicated with twins?) trying a cry it out approach, or a modified cry it out approach, can be a great way for all of you to get some more shut eye.
+Although it may be a bit more complicated (and what isn't more complicated with twins?) trying a cry it out approach, or a modified cry it out approach as detailed in another Baby Sleep Site article, can be a great way for all of you to get some more shut eye.

 As stated above, creating a calming bedtime routine before laying your babies down, then allowing them to fuss or cry for a short amount of time before going in to comfort them, and then leaving again, is a predictable and comfortable way to help your twins get more sleep.
 And everyone knows you all need more of that.